This Series Has Been Generously Supported By

 To find out more about the 2023 Dance & Safety Event highlights, click here.

-Niv Goffman and Jesse Solloum - Krav Maga Maleh Canada
+Niv Goffman (3-time national champion in Israeli Combat) - Krav Maga Maleh Canada (Gil Katz)

 Gemma - Former Ontario MMA fighter and owner of Girls Who Fight Inc.